Alisha Adkins is an author, gamer, and zombie enthusiast. She is currently pursuing her dream of writing and quietly starving to death.

 The Floating Spellbook card from the Betrayal of the Guardian TCG expansion is a super common loot card (1/11 booster packs) and currently sells for approximately $6.

-This TCG card rates as VERY COOL.
+This card is rated VERY COOL.
 Although not extremely rare, its appearance is unique and striking.
 Weighing cost versus value, the Gusting Grimoire is an obvious choice for the battle pet collector.

 6. Purple Puffer